 Canine Vaccinations - Animal Health Center of Salisbury - Salisbury, MA

 By vaccinating our pets, we are ensuring that they are immune to different, possibly fatal diseases if/when they get exposed to them.
-Vaccinating our animals prevents spreading of these diseases.
-Also, if you think of it from a cost-standpoint, it costs less to prevent diseases than it does to treat them.
+It costs less to prevent diseases than it does to treat them!

-Rabies is a severe and often fatal disease that effects the brain and central nervous system.
-The most common carriers of this disease are raccoons.
-Other wild animals that are common carriers are skunks, bats, foxes and coyotes.
+Rabies is a severe and often fatal disease that affects the brain and central nervous system.
 Massachusetts requires that both cats & dogs receive their rabies vaccination as early as 6 months of age.
 A second vaccine is recommended after 1 year and then boosters every three years.

-Lepto is a rare bacterial disease spread through urine of infected animals.
-Most common carriers are rats, raccoons and farm animals.
+Lepto is a bacterial disease spread through urine of infected animals.
 The bacteria in Lepto can be deposited into soil, puddles, lakes, ponds, etc. Your dog can come in contact with this bacteria by drinking (or even swimming/walking in) the contaminated water.
-As it is not a requirement through the State of Massachusetts, we do recommend it if your dog has an active, outdoor lifestyle.
+It is highly recommended if your dog has an active, outdoor lifestyle!

 Lyme disease is a tick-borne disease that is very high in this area.
-Usually between the months of March and November it is the highest due to the warmer weather.
-Lyme disease can cause lameness in your pet, lack of appetite and depression.
-A more serious complication include damage to the kidneys.
-It is important to consider the Lyme vaccine, but to also get a tick preventative to help repel the different kinds of ticks.
+The most common symptoms are lameness, swollen lymph nodes, joint swelling, fatigue, and loss of appetite.
+In addition, serious kidney complications have been associated with Lyme disease.
+It is important to consider the Lyme vaccine, but to also get a tick preventative to help repel the different kinds of ticks!

 BORDETELLA (KENNEL COUGH)